redis-developer/fastapi-redis-tutorial/README.md

 etymology](https://www.merriam-webster.com/words-at-play/lit-meaning-origin#:~:text=Lit%20has%20been%20used%20as,is%20%22exciting%20or%20excellent.%22).

-The IsBitcoinLit API tracks Bitcoin sentiment and prices over time, rolling these up into hourly averages-of-averages using the [RedisTimeSeries module](https://oss.redislabs.com/redistimeseries/).
+The IsBitcoinLit API tracks Bitcoin sentiment and prices over time, rolling these up into hourly averages of averages using the [RedisTimeSeries module](https://oss.redislabs.com/redistimeseries/).
 You can use the API to get average Bitcoin price and sentiment for each of the last three hours, with a quick indication of price and sentiment movement.